kellim/hearthstone-card-search-app/README.md

 ## Add/Update Card Data used by App

-Running `node get-card-json` should save data returned from the HearthstoneJSON API to a file that the main app will use.
-It should be run manually whenever the HeartstoneJSON data is updated, likely soon after there's any kind of change to Hearthstone card(s).
+Run`node get-card-json` to save card data returned from the HearthstoneJSON API to `data\cards.json`.

+It should be run manually whenever the HeartstoneJSON data is updated, likely soon after there's any kind of change to Hearthstone cards.

 ## Technologies Used